Warning

 Raises:

-ValueError – if M does not divide comm.size exactly.
+ValueError – If M does not divide comm.size exactly.

-Allreduce a function f into f_reduced over ensemble_comm .
+Allreduce a Function f into f_reduced.

 Parameters: